xjunko/nhentai-downloader-v/README.md

 ## How to use
-* Compile the code if you havent with
+* Compile the code if you havent with:
 ```
 Example: v nhentai.v
 ```

-* Usage
+* Usage:
 ```
 Example: nhentai 177013
 ```